Andrew Van Buren: Early life

-Key Past Venues and Projects
+Key past venues and projects

 Van Buren and company have performed around the world, notably at the Brit Awards in the London Arena, the 2002 Commonwealth Games and before members of the British Royal family at World Expo in Seville, Spain.
 He has regularly performed with and made appear, disappear and float in mid-air the cast of British soap opera Coronation Street, comedian Peter Kay and Lulu.
 He has worked in British venues including The Royal Albert Hall and Wembley Arena in London, as well as regularly performing on international cruise ships and regularly presenting shows in the United Arab Emirates.

-Andrew also has appeared and advised in the television and film industry, for resident shows, bespoke productions and theatre tours, including for The Royal Shakespeare Company.
+Van Buren also has appeared and advised in the television and film industry, for resident shows, bespoke productions and theatre tours, including for The Royal Shakespeare Company.

-On 8 September 2011 Van Buren presented the opening show of the New Mitchell Arts theatre in his home area of Hanley Stoke-on-Trent England – the first theatre stage he worked on as a child solo performer, returning 30 years later to present one of his illusion shows as the launch of the new £4 million refit venue.
+On 8 September 2011, Van Buren presented the opening show of the New Mitchell Arts theatre in his home area of Hanley Stoke-on-Trent England – the first theatre stage he worked on as a child solo performer, returning 30 years later to present one of his illusion shows as the launch of the new £4 million refit venue.

 During 2013 amongst other projects Van Buren rescued and worked as Magic consultant, stagecraft choreographer and adviser on the show Houdini, which toured theatres in the UK – written by and starring BAFTA winning actor, director and producer Stuart Brennan, with Jamie Nichols as Houdini and the Harry Potter Film actress Evanna Lynch as Bess Houdini, the play received strong reviews with The Stage Newspaper referred to the play as "a delicious piece of theatre that combines great drama with a generous helping of tricks and illusions".